MsHpcPack/HPCPack2016Preview/README.md

+# Microsoft HPC Pack 2016 Preview

+## Deploy an HPC cluster in Azure
+**Note** see Pre-Requisites below before starting deployment
-# Deploy an HPC cluster in Azure with Microsoft HPC Pack 2016 Preview
+### Deploy an HPC cluster with three head nodes in Azure
-Deploy an HPC cluster with three head nodes:
+Deploy an HPC cluster in Azure with one domain controller, one Database Server with SQL Server 2014 Standard version, three head nodes and a number of compute nodes.

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FMsHpcPack%2FHPCPack2016Preview%2Fmaster%2Fnewcluster-three-hns%2Fazuredeploy.json" target="_blank">
     <img src="http://azuredeploy.net/deploybutton.png"/>
 </a>

-Deploy an HPC cluster with single head node:
+### Deploy an HPC cluster with single head node in Azure
+Deploy an HPC cluster in Azure with an all-in-one head node and a number of compute nodes.
+The head node is with local databases (SQL server 2014 Express version) and acts as domain controller as well.

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FMsHpcPack%2FHPCPack2016Preview%2Fmaster%2Fnewcluster-single-hn%2Fazuredeploy.json" target="_blank">
     <img src="http://azuredeploy.net/deploybutton.png"/>
 </a>

-#Pre-Requisites:
+## Pre-Requisites:

 A Personal Information Exchange(PFX) certificate is required to secure the communication between the HPC nodes.
 You need to upload the certificate to Azure Key Valut as a secret, the following PowerShell script is an example for your reference.